pisan343/graph/self-evaluation.md

 - Check under *5.
 No memory leaks using g++*
 - Check under *6.
 No memory leaks using valgrind*

-Q: Do the tests sufficiently test the code, min -6: ENTER_NUMBER

-- All public functions should be called at least once.
-- -2 for each function that is never called when testing
-- Check under *7.
-Tests have full code coverage* paying attention to *The lines below were never executed*

 Q: Are all functions in .h and .cpp file documented (min -3): ENTER_NUMBER

 - You need at least 1-line of comments